-- Action HR-3.1.1: Work with Alameda County

-Flood Control & Water Conservation District and

-other partner agencies and jurisdictions to

-conduct community engagement and feasibility

-studies and implement further flood control

-improvement projects, including those related to

-creek restoration, sea level rise in San Lorenzo,

-regional detention facilities, and dredging

-existing facilities for increased capacity.

-- Action HR-3.1.2: Continue to improve the County's rating under the National Flood Insurance Program so that flood insurance premiums for residents in flood-prone areas may be reduced.
+- ▶ Action HR-3.1.1: Work with Alameda County Flood Control & Water Conservation District and other partner agencies and jurisdictions to conduct community engagement and feasibility studies and implement further flood control improvement projects, including those related to creek restoration, sea level rise in San Lorenzo, regional detention facilities, and dredging existing facilities for increased capacity. - ▶ Action HR-3.1.2: Continue to improve the County's rating under the National Flood Insurance Program so that flood insurance premiums for residents in flood-prone areas may be reduced. - ▶ Action HR-3.1.3: Where it is not already required, encourage property owners to purchase flood insurance to reduce the financial risk from flooding. - ▶ Action HR-3.1.4: Dedicate adequate resources to ensure effective and timely monitoring and maintenance of public drainage facilities, including storm drains, to maintain adequate capacity for peak flows in the area.